Tonbandgerät

 Get current value of the 64bit unsigned monotonic timestamp timer.
 The timer should have a

-resolution/frequency of tband_portTIMESTAMP_RESOLUTION_NS
+resolution/frequency of tband_portTIMESTAMP_RESOLUTION_NS (see below).

 Note that the timer must be shared between all cores.
 Smaller timers are allowed, but the

-return value of this macro should be uint64_t
+return value of this macro should be uint64_t.

 Example: